PoisotLab/SpeciesDistributionToolkit.jl/docs/src/reference/contributing.md

 `Fauxcurrences.jl` is `faux`, `SDeMo.jl` is `demo`, and `SimpleSDMDatasets.jl` is
 `datasets`.

 In case of breaking changes, the commit prefix **must** be followed by `!`.
 This is **not** limited to commits with the `semver` prefix, but is meant to be used in the specific commit that introduces breaking changes.
 For example, a new feature in GBIF that would require to re-write all code would have the prefix `feat(gbif)!: ` (and be followed by a `semver` commit to reflect the new version).
+There should never be a case outside of next major release where breaking changes are required.
+A rare example of a "breaking" change that is allowed is when changing the `julia` compat entry when a new LTS is released.

 In case of an *incomplete commit* (*e.g.* the code is only partly finished), the commit prefix **must** be followed by `?`.
 This is useful when leaving work unfinished at the end